KMK-ONLINE/vscode-robotExtension/README.md

 # robotf-extension README

-This is visual studio extension for robot framework. this extension is still in its early stage but its fully functional
+This is Visual Studio Code extension for robot framework. this extension is still in its early stage but its fully functional.
+This Extension was created for internal use for Test Engineer at KMK-Labs, but published into Visual Studio Code Extension Marketplace for everyone to use. please email me at nayanda.haberty@kmklabs.com if you found a bug or need new features, I'll try my best to deliver it.

 ## Features